vikegart/touch-typing/README.md

 # A Typing Game
+Originally code idea by @hanwentao

-This is a typing game written for my son.
+This is a typing game.
+You need keyboard without letters to play.

 ## How to Run